 - Cleaning and disinfecting surfaces regularly.

-Established a response team
+Scope’s response team

 We have a response team and action plan ready to manage the situation if a customer tests positive for COVID-19.
 We will notify families and customers if another customer in the home tests positive and will also inform you of actions taken to protect all residents of the home.